 Consider a Treaty as something along the lines of a trade deal.
 The intention of the Treaty of Waitangi was presumably for there to be mutual and approximately equal benefits for both parties to the arrangement.
 If the intention wasn't for mutual benefit then nobody in their right mind would have signed it.
 The United Nations puts the rights of peoples as a pre-condition for Treaties.
-It is because of this notion of peoples having rights - rights to health and education and resources needed to attain such things that grounds the idea of people being true to their word about deciding to mutually pursue peaceful co-existence rather than pursuing a path of an attempt at annihilation.
+It is this notion of peoples having rights - rights to health and education and resources needed to attain such things - that grounds the idea of people being true to their word about deciding to mutually pursue peaceful co-existence rather than pursuing a path of an attempt at annihilation.
 The choice was made to uphold the rights of the indigenous peoples of New Zealand including their claim to health and education and resources needed to attain such things.
 The intention of the Treaty wasn't to try and con Māori into giving up their rights or to con Māori into believing we were working to uphold their rights but actually taking every opportunity to take what the settlers could, when they would, at the expense of Māori for their own unequal benefit.

 There has been criticism of the Treaty Settlement Process insofar as it is based on a capitalist economic model of resources.
-There has been much criticism of capitalist economics, more generally, and particularly with respect to the commodification of such things that are not supposed to be for sale.
-Things that are not supposed to be in limited supply such that there always will be losers who miss out on their attainment.
-Such things as the resources needed to attain health e.g., healthy housing, clean drinking water, access to healthy (nutritious / nutrient dense) food etc. A Treaty Settlement process that offers x amount of dollars in reparation or y amount of shares in z business has been criticised as a process that has not contributed much for the attainment of human rights for a greater proportion of Māori.
+There has been much criticism of capitalist economics, more generally, and particularly with respect to the commodification of things that are not intrinsically finite or limited in supply such as health and education.
+A Treaty Settlement process that offers x amount of dollars in reparation or y amount of shares in z business has been criticised as a process that has not contributed much for the attainment of human rights for a greater proportion of Māori.